Registration is now open!

 How much does it cost?

 Nothing!
 In fact, we will pay you to participate!
 We believe that Jewish learning and identity formation is valuable, and so is your time.
 We don’t want to pay you to be Jewish, but we do want to emphasize that we value your time.
 Therefore, we provide a stipend which we hope you will use toward a future Jewish experience, such as studying at Hartmann in Jerusalem or traveling on a Hillel Alternative Spring Break.

 When exactly will we meet?

-We know the dates don’t always work with your current schedule, but don’t let that stop you from signing up!
+We know the dates won’t always work with your schedule, but don’t let that stop you from signing up!
 When you register, we’ll also ask for alternative days and times when you can meet, and IF we can make it work, we’ll adjust the schedule for what’s best for the group.
 (Unfortunately, if we can’t figure out a time that works for everyone, we’ll stick to the originally scheduled dates.)